knative/docs/docs/install/knative-with-operators.md

    curl -H "Host: helloworld-go.default.example.com" http://192.168.39.228:32198
    ```

-   In the case of the provided `helloworld-go` sample application, the output
+   In the case of the provided `helloworld-go` sample application, using the default
-   should, using the default configuration, be:
+   configuration, the output should be:

    ```
    Hello Go Sample v1!